timbangers/momenton/README.md

 Simply start the Springboot application using the boot button on STS after running the gradle build.

-If you are suing Eclipse or IDEA, simply run the EmployeeApplication as a Java Application to start the server.
+If you are using Eclipse or IDEA, simply run the EmployeeApplication as a Java Application to start the server.

 Next, open your browser to http://localhost:8081/momenton/employees where you will see a json representation of the company hierarchy:

-{
+<code>{
 	"ceo": {
 		"name": "Jamie",
 		"employees": [{